0xSero/partisia-docs/docs/voting-contract.md

 ````

 Go to the [Archive](TransferContractv3.zip).
 Download the zip-archive containing the Rust project files and the ABI.
-(The handwritten ABI will soon be replaced with the ABI-generator, this will allow you to customize the functions of the contract in accordance with your own imagination) The project contains the rust contract layed out above.
-If you are working with a linux shell from Windows or Mac you need to
-extract the archive in `\\wsl$\Ubuntu\tmp\pbc-rust-wasm\`
+(The handwritten ABI will soon be replaced with the ABI-generator, this will allow you to customize the functions of the contract in accordance with your own imagination) The project contains the rust contract laid out above.
+If you are working with a WSL shell on Windows you need to extract the archive to `\\wsl$\Ubuntu\tmp\pbc-rust-wasm\`.
 To compile run the following commands after changing directory to the
 voting-contract folder: